NickHrach/LongDeepSleep/Readme.md

 ---

-This library abstracts these patterns into a simple interface, making it easier to build reliable, ultra-low-power projects based on ESP8266 and ESP32.
+This library abstracts these patterns into a simple interface, making it easier to build reliable, ultra-low-power projects based on ESP8266 (and ESP32).

 ## Usage